BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-login.rst

      p3-login [options] username

-Create a PATRIC login token, used with workspace operations.
+Create a BV-BRC login token, used with workspace operations.
 To use this script, specify your user name on the command line as a positional parameter.
 You will be asked for your password.

 The following command-line options are supported.

-logout
+- logout

  The current user is logged out.
 If this option is specified, the user name is not required.

-status
+- status

  Display the name of the user currently logged in.
 If this option is specified, the user name is not required.